MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/list-class.md

 ### <a name="remarks"></a>Açıklamalar

-İlk öğe boş olmamalıdır. `pop_front` hiçbir şekilde özel durum oluşturmaz.
+İlk öğe boş olmamalıdır. `pop_front`asla bir istisna atmaz.

 ### <a name="example"></a>Örnek